Dawda Ngum

 Dawda Ngum (born 2 September 1990) is a Gambian professional footballer who plays as a midfielder for the Gambia national team.

 Club career

 Born in Banjul, Ngum has played for BK Olympic, Trelleborg, Höllviken, and Rosengård.
 He signed for Brønshøj in July 2018, and for Roskilde in July 2019.
 On 10 January 2020, it was confirmed that Ngum had left Roskilde.
 On 26 February 2020, he returned to Brønshøj.
+In 2022 he signed for Swedish club Ariana FC.

+In February 2024, Ngum returned to Denmark and his former club, Brønshøj.

 International career

-Ngum made his international debut for Gambia in 2015.
+Ngum made his international debut for Gambia on 9 June 2015, in their 1–1 draw with Uganda.